Semantics-Aligned, Curriculum-Driven, and Reasoning-Enhanced Vulnerability Repair Framework: Human Evaluation.

-\textbf{Experiment Setting.} To complement automatic metrics, we conduct a human evaluation to assess the correctness of the generated patches.
+To complement automatic metrics, we conduct a human evaluation to assess the correctness of the generated patches.
 We compare \sys against the best-performing open-source (VulMaster) and commercial baseline (GPT-4o).
 We recruited four participants, all of whom have at least two years of experience in software security and C/C++ programming.
 From the PrimeVul\textsubscript{AVR} test set, we randomly sampled 309 examples (calculated for a 95\% confidence level with a 5\% margin of error).
 For each sample, participants were shown the vulnerable code alongside the generated patch (presented as a diff).
 The ground-truth patch was also provided for reference.
 To prevent bias, the outputs from the different models for each sample were presented in a random order.
 Given the time-intensive nature of formally verifying a patch's functional correctness, we adopted a widely used proxy for correctness: participants evaluated the extent to which a generated patch preserved the same semantic functionality as the ground-truth solution.
 Following existing works~\cite{mahbub2023explaining, zhang2020retrieval, zhang2023learning,zhang2020learning}, each sample is rated by all four participants on a 5-point Likert scale (from 1: not similar at all to 5: exactly the same semantics).

 In this work, we aim to support developers with useful repair suggestions rather than replace them with fully automated fixes.
 Accordingly, we treat scores 1–2 as negative, indicating that the generated patch is of poor quality and unsuitable as a draft for developers.
 Scores 3–5 are considered positive (workable patch drafts): a score of 3 reflects a patch that captures key logical elements of the oracle patch but is incomplete, while scores 4 and 5 correspond to nearly correct and fully correct patches, respectively.
 Thus, patches with scores $\ge$3 are regarded as workable, aligning with our goal of providing developers with actionable repair suggestions.
-Recent work~\cite{takerngsaksiri2025human} also emphasizes the importance of keeping humans in the loop, with automated tools serving primarily as recommenders.
-Following this perspective, we evaluate how well \sys delivers workable patch drafts that serve as strong starting points for developers.
+1) Score-3: semantically similar but partial fixes, either incomplete or containing superfluous logic.
+2) Score-4: high semantic alignment but differing implementation.
+3) Score 5: exact logical match.